dotenv-org/dotenv-vault/README.md

 Dotenv Vault integrates everywhere you already deploy your code.

 Run the build command to generate your encrypted .env.vault file, commit that safely to code, and deploy.
-There's nothing else like it.

 ```
 $ npx dotenv-vault build